ajinkyaingole30/traefik/README.md

 # kubectl create -f traefik-rbac.yaml
 ```

-### Step 2: Deploy Traefik using a Deployment or DaemonSet¶
+### Step 2: Deploy Traefik using a Deployment or DaemonSet
 It is possible to use Traefik with a Deployment or a DaemonSet object, whereas both options have their own pros and cons:

 The scalability can be much better when using a Deployment, because you will have a Single-Pod-per-Node model when using a DaemonSet, whereas you may need less replicas based on your environment when using a Deployment.